 1. Limited or no funds left after accounting for basic living expenses

 Once the IRS assesses your financial situation and finds out that you can barely meet your family’s basic living needs, then the IRS might allow you into the hardship program.
-The IRS may require proper documentation of your inadequacy to support your family’s basic living expenses.
+Furthermore, the IRS may require proper documentation of your inadequacy to support your family’s basic living expenses.

 2. Living expenses fall within the IRS guidelines

 The IRS includes four categories for allowable living expenses, namely: